ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 After having updated a group configuration, the Group Manager informs the members of the OSCORE group, over the pairwise secure communication channels established when joining the group (see Section 6 of {{I-D.ietf-ace-key-groupcomm-oscore}}).

 To this end, the Group Manager can individually target the 'control_path' URI of each group member (see Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}), if provided by the intended recipient upon joining the OSCORE group (see Section 6.2 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
 Alternatively, group members can subscribe for updates to the group-membership resource of the OSCORE group, e.g. by using CoAP Observe {{RFC7641}}.

+If the value of the status parameter 'active' is changed from True to False:

+* The Group Manager MUST stop accepting requests for new keying material from current group members (see Section 9 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
+In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST repond to a Key Renewal Request with a 5.03 (Service Unavailable) response, as defined in Section 9 of {{I-D.ietf-ace-key-groupcomm-oscore}}.

+* The Group Manager MUST stop accepting updated public keys uploaded by current group members (see Section 11 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
+In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST respond to a Public Key Update Request with a 5.03 (Service Unavailable) response, as defined in Section 11 of {{I-D.ietf-ace-key-groupcomm-oscore}}.

 Every group member, upon learning that the OSCORE group has been deactivated (i.e. 'active' has value False), SHOULD stop communicating in the group.